katherinew5896/sep11-freedom-project/tool/learning-log.md

     circle(16),
 ])
 ``````
-As you can see i add rectangle and a cricle using the shape name and putting it using position.
+As you can see I added a rectangle and a circle using the shape name and put it using position.
 So with all these together I made
 `````js
 kaboom()